 - creating the new chapel, which is available for quiet reflection, prayer and exploring the ‘big questions’ throughout the school day

 We believe the character of our students is maturing, as holistically developed children love and accept themselves and enjoy good relationships with each other.
 They take an interest and delight in the world around them; they are open to what lies beyond the material, which may manifest itself in faith or belief in God.
 They are able to express and understand feelings, they have a strong moral sense and a love of what is good.
-They are able to enjoy quiet and stillness, they possess an active imagination, and show joy in creativity and discovering new skills.
+They are able to enjoy quiet and stillness, possess an active imagination, and show joy in creativity and discovering new skills.

-As a school community our students are very much encouraged to live well together with dignity and respect and this is demonstrated such as:
+As a school community, our students are very much encouraged to live well together with dignity and respect and this is demonstrated by:

 - weekly assemblies have a theme that is very much linked to developing a person who is by nature more forgiving, tolerant, resilient and honest

 - themed weeks interspersed through the academic year have included:

 - Peace Week